 Your Driving History

-If you’re a good driver who doesn’t have a history of at-fault accidents or traffic violations, your insurer may not increase your rates.
+If you’re a good driver who doesn’t have a history of at-fault accidents or traffic violations, your insurer may not increase your car insurance rates.
 After all, accidents and violation represents risk, and if your history is representative of a low-risk driver, your insurer will most likely want to keep you as a customer.
 If you have a clean record, and you’ve been a loyal customer, this is certainly grounds for discussion with your carrier, whether you’re going to renew your policy or consider taking your business elsewhere.
-If your premium is increased, it doesn’t hurt to shop around with other carriers who will also take a proven history of safe-driving into account.
+If your premium is increased, it doesn’t hurt to compare car insurance quotes to see if there's a better deal.

-In addition to your driving history, your carrier may offer accident forgiveness plans.
+In addition to your driving history, your company may offer accident forgiveness insurance.
 The rules and costs of these plans differ by carrier, so it’s a good idea to research and speak with agents to determine if adding an accident forgiveness plan is right for you.

 There are many factors that determine whether your insurance rates will increase after an accident.
 Whether you decide to file a claim or not, we recommend notifying your insurance company of any incident.
 It’s beneficial to have an incident on record for a myriad of reasons.
 Consider that many accidents can evolve into legal matters.
 Accidents can often be a “he-said he-said” situation, and plenty of people are unwilling to accept fault.
 If there’s another party involved, it helps to have your account of the incident documented and it allows your insurer to better research the matter.
 You don’t have to file a claim for damages to your vehicle if you don’t want to, but at the very least, the initial documentation can be beneficial.
 Remember, you are a customer and the insurance carrier has the resources and ability to defend your position should an incident escalate.